unixwzrd/oobabooga-macOS/macOS-Install.md

     My theory is they are trying to actively discourage people from using the command line.

-Apologies for the confusion.
-Here's the edited version:

 ## Get Conda (Miniconda)

 **NOTE:** If Conda is already installed on your machine, skip this step.